Why should you care about PowerPoint?

 Website: https://www.think-cell.com/en/

-Think-Cell is a PowerPoint add-on that helps you create advanced charts and slide layouts.
-It is the most popular PowerPoint charting add-on in the world.
-It’s used by over 950,000 people at over 23,000 companies, including 8 of the top 10 consulting firms.
+Think-Cell is a highly regarded PowerPoint add-on specializing in advanced charting and slide layouts.
+With a user base of over 950,000 people at over 23,000 companies, including 8 of the top 10 consulting firms, it's the go-to charting add-on globally.

-3. It helps me increase the effectiveness of my charts with charting decorations and other features not available natively in PowerPoint.
-Some examples include CAGR arrows, value difference arrows, and value lines.
+3. It boosts my chart effectiveness with decorations and features absent in PowerPoint, like CAGR arrows, value difference arrows, and value lines.

 Key Think-Cell Features